usnistgov/blossom-core/chaincode/README.md

 - **account** - Create Blossom accounts and retrieve account information.
 For function documentation see [AccountContract.java](./authorization/src/main/java/contract/AccountContract.java).
 - **vote** - Vote on Blossom member security statuses.
 For function documentation see [VoteContract.java](./authorization/src/main/java/contract/VoteContract.java).

+### Roles
+There is only one end user role supported by the Blossom authorization chaincode: `Authorizing Official`.

 ### Next Generation Access Control  (NGAC)
 NGAC provides a layer of access control to the Blossom chaincode, ensuring operations are performed only by authorized users.
-NGAC uses **resource access rights** to refer to the set of operations possible on NGAC resources, in this case being accounts and votes.
+NGAC uses **resource access rights** to refer to the set of operations possible on NGAC resources.
 The resource access rights supported by the PDP are:

 - bootstrap
+- update_vote_config
+- update_mou
+- get_mou
-- request_account
+- sign_mou
-- approve_account
+- join
-- upload_ato
+- write_ato
 - initiate_vote
+- vote
+- abort_vote
-- delete_vote
+- certify_vote
-- complete_vote
+- submit_feedback

 These access rights are defined in the policy, and checked by the PDP.
 They are transparent to the chaincode business logic.
 The NGAC policy is defined in the [policy.pml](./authorization/src/main/resources/policy.pml) file embedded in the chaincode resource folder.

 ##### Blossom Admin
 Blossom Admin refers to the entity in the Blossom network that is responsible for bootstrapping the network.
-Specifically, the users with the System Owner role within this member.
+Specifically, the users with the `Authorizing Official` role within this member.
 These users are granted extra permissions in the NGAC policy in order to maintain smooth operation of the Blossom system.
-The Blossom Admin account ID (MSPID) is hardcoded in the the [NGAC policy](/path to policy).
-This is the same policy loaded during bootstrapping.
+The Blossom Admin account ID (MSPID) is hardcoded in the [NGAC policy](./authorization/src/main/resources/policy.pml) defined as the ADMINMSP constant.
+This is the policy loaded during bootstrapping.
 Hardcoding the Blossom Admin account ID in the policy ensures that any changes to the AdminMSP value requires review and approval from the rest of the network.

 ### Build and Deploy